Earthquake bomb: Development

 The United States has developed a 30000 lb Massive Ordnance Penetrator, designed to attack very deeply buried targets without the use of nuclear weapons with the inherent huge levels of radioactive pollution and their attendant risk of retaliation in kind.

 Effectiveness

 Anglo-American bomb tests (Project Ruby) on the comparative effectiveness of large bombs against reinforced concrete structures were carried out in 1946.
+The tests found that case strength would have to be increased to make any of the tested bombs suitable for use against the targeted reinforced concrete structures.